RSI Indicator Divergence Setups

 Divergence Terms Definition Example

-There are two types of stock trade divergence setups:
+There are 2 types of stock trade divergence setups:

 - Classic Trading Divergence